snap-research/graphless-neural-networks/README.md

 `bash ./prepare_env.sh`

 which will create a conda environment named `glnn` and install relevant requirements (from `requirements.txt`).

 Be sure to activate the environment with

 `conda activate glnn`

 before running experiments as described below.

+(Note: To run experiments with CUDA, please install `torch` and `dgl` with proper CUDA versions.
+See https://pytorch.org/ and https://www.dgl.ai/pages/start.html for more details.)

 ### Preparing datasets
 To run experiments for dataset used in the paper, please download from the following links and put them under `data/` (see below for instructions on organizing the datasets).